TerryKingston/howto-angular-rails/README.md

 }
 ```

+The $scope variable represents the data and functions available to the html within the controller's scope (html inside the element with the ng-controller="todoController").
+We can add data and functions in the JS and it automatically becomes available to the HTML within the controller's scope.

 change the `<input>` and `<button>` to this:
 ```html
 <input type="text" class="form-control" placeholder="new Todo" ng-model="newTodo">
 <button type="button" class="btn btn-primary" ng-click="addNewTodo()" >Add</button>
 ```

+The `ng-model` above says "whatever is in the variable $scope.newTodo make the text in this input match, and if the user changes this text you should also change the value of the variable"
+The `ng-click` above is similar to the regular `click` attribute except it doesn't fire until Angular has finished compiling the html and javascript. `ng-click` will look in the $scope for the function it's given.

 Heres the full page so far:
 ```html